symfony/symfony-docs/guides/bundles/configuration.rst

         }
     }

-The previous class define a ``hello:config`` namespace, usable in any configuration file:
+The previous class defines a ``hello:config`` namespace, usable in any configuration file:

 .. configuration-block::